ualsg/ualsg.netlify.app/content/opportunities/phd.md

 We welcome motivated and talented prospective PhD candidates in our research group --- we accept new PhD students continuously.

 However, research groups at NUS usually do not admit them directly and do not provide stipends on their own.
-Applications to the PhD programme should be done directly to our [College of Design and Engineering](http://www.cde.nus.edu.sg), and candidates are expected to devise their funding plan (e.g. applying for a scholarship).
+Applications to the PhD programme should be done directly to our [College of Design and Engineering](http://www.cde.nus.edu.sg), and candidates are expected to devise their funding plan (e.g. applying for a scholarship), but we are happy to provide some help to strong applicants.

 Please note that while we are grateful for interest, we do not respond to generic applications.
 At minimum, we expect prospective students to understand what we do and how we do it, e.g. read more about us ([here](../../about) and [here](../why-us)) and check some of our [papers](/publication).

 That said, you are welcome to [get in touch with us](/#contact) beforehand to discuss mutual interest and fit.
-Before contacting us and applying to the PhD programme, you are advised to read this page in detail, which contains information for prospective doctoral candidates.
+Before contacting us and applying to the PhD programme, you are advised to read this page in detail, which contains information for prospective doctoral candidates and visiting scholars.
 Furthermore, there is a large number of articles, blog posts, and guides elsewhere on how to make your PhD application stand out, so make sure you read those as well.

 ### Why us